 Gillespie Beach, 15 miles from Fox Glacier Twp where gold was discovered by a Gillespie, 1st settlement in 1860s.
-Closed down about 1846 but a Ghost Town in 1930s.
+A Ghost Town in 1930s.

 Alexander Gillespie, 27, farm labourer from Co Derry, Ireland on ship “Bombay that sailed from London, England on May 4, 1866 and arrived in Lyttelton, New Zealand on Aug 18th. (see Robert)

-Alexander Gillespie, Professor, teaches Internation Law & Environmental Law at the University of Waikato.
+Alexander Gillespie, Professor, teaches International Law & Environmental Law at the University of Waikato.
 Has published eight books.

 Andrew Gillespie married Hannah Boyle of Tynight 1889.
 S/o John & Elra (Patterson) Gillespie.
 Children John Gordon Gillespie & Robert Stanley Gillespie

 Arthur Oliver Gillespie, s/o Richard & E. M. Higginson Gillespie, of the NZ Air Force in both World Wars.
 Wrote “The Pacific“, an official history of New Zealand’s war effort in the Pacific.